joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/22/dining/curry-roasted-half-chicken-and-peppers-for-one.html

 **Judge Blocks Attempt to Sell Graceland, at Least for Now**\
-`Elvis’s granddaughter, the actress Riley Keough, had filed a lawsuit seeking to stop what her lawyers said was a fraudulent auction off her family home.`\
+`Elvis’s granddaughter, the actress Riley Keough, had filed a lawsuit seeking to stop what her lawyers said was a fraudulent auction of her family home.`\
 https://nytimes.com/2024/05/22/arts/music/graceland-sale-elvis-riley-keough.html

 **To See the Past and Predict the Future, Try ‘Reading’ a Landscape**\